Convert Millijoule to Gigawatt-hour (mJ to GWh)

 Formula: 1 mJ = 2.777778e-16 GWh

-By using this conversion factor, you can easily convert any energy from millijoule to gigawatt-hour with precision.
+By using this conversion factor, you can easily convert any energy measurement from millijoule unit to gigawatt-hour unit with precision.

 How to Convert mJ to GWh?